The FASF Board of Trustees reflects a remarkable diversity of backgrounds and talents.

 Returning to McChord in 2010 as Squadron Director of Operations, he was responsible for the mission readiness and training of over 140 aircrew members capable of conducting global airlift operations.
 Additionally, he led his squadron in the deployed environment twice; once as Commander of the 816th Expeditionary Airlift Squadron (EAS) and again as 817th EAS Detachment Commander.
 In 2012, he served as Joint Base Lewis-McChord Air Show Director, hosting over 200,000 spectators, and in 2013 he prepared the installation to host the next Air Mobility Command International RODEO training event and competition.

-Colonel Cline has over 4,500 flying hours, 1,700 instructor hours, and over 600 hours combat time in the Iraq and Afghanistan theaters of operation.
+Colonel Cline has over 4,500 flying hours, 1,700 instructor hours, and over 600 hours of combat time in the Iraq and Afghanistan theaters of operation.
 He’s flown the T-37B, T-1A, C-141B, and C-17A for the Air Force as well as numerous civilian aircraft.
-He’s a FAA certified Airline Transport Pilot and currently flies for a U.S. airline.
+He’s an FAA-certified Airline Transport Pilot and currently flies for a major U.S. airline.

 Corporate Secretary: Joshua “Josh” G. Plasencio.
 Josh was born and raised in El Paso, Texas where he obtained his Bachelor’s Degree in Business Administration with a major in Finance from the University of Texas El Paso.
 His first post-graduate work was in Albuquerque, NM, where he obtained licenses in both the Insurance business and the Securities professions.
-Before entering the banking industry, Josh worked his way up to be the Assistant Vice President of Planning Services for the Charles Stephen and Company, Inc., of Albuquerque.
+Before entering the banking industry, Josh worked his way up to be the Assistant Vice President of Planning Services for Charles Stephen and Company, Inc., of Albuquerque.
 Then he went to work for the Wells Fargo Bank to garner banking skills and his banker’s license.